Balance territories for college recruiters

 - The Add Restricted Areas option specifies areas that cannot be included in any territory.

-- In the Add Territory Barriers tool, for Input Barrier Features, choose Interstate 65.
+- In the Add Territory Barriers window, for Input Barrier Features, choose Interstate 65.

-The barrier is applied.
-You are now ready to solve the solution again, and create territories that comply with your criteria and better suit your needs.
+You're ready to solve the solution again and create territories that comply with your criteria.

 - On the Territory Design tab, in the Analysis group, click Solve.

-- In the Solve Territories tool, for Number of Territories, type 5.
+- In the Solve Territories window, confirm that Number of Territories is set to 5.

 The territories are updated.
 They no longer cross the highway, except where the highway cuts through block groups themselves.